caesiumstudio/audiowise-app/README.md

 Podcasts offer a world of knowledge and entertainment, and having them at your fingertips offline allows you to enjoy them during a long flight with airplane mode.

+**Free app for podcast on Android and iOS**

+Audiowise is the only truely free app for Android and iOS that provides you with absolutely free mp3 and mp4 podcats.
+You can download and podcast and listen to them offline.

 **Learn new skills while you work**

 You can now enjoy your favorite novels, biographies, or self-help books without the need for an internet connection.
 Start your literary journey during a workout, while cooking, or as you unwind before bed.